louixs/gomoku/README.md

 Music: The theme music (theme.ogg) is an exerpt of a song composed and produced.
 Image: The title image (title.jpg) is a photo that I have taken myself.

+# Tests

+Unit tests are written using [Catch2](https://github.com/catchorg/Catch2) framework and can be found in the `tests` directory.

+To run the tests, you can run `./scripts/run_tests`

 # Acknowledgements

 The techniques for drawing board, stones and the related event handling is largely borrowed from [sevity's GoGame](https://github.com/sevity/GoGame).